Guide CB – Bo Gdynia

 B. Submission of applications

-For an idea to make a difference in a district or city to be considered, it must be described in an application form and submitted with the necessary attachments between 23 January and 20 February 2023.
+For an idea to make a difference in a district or city to be considered, it must be described in an application form and submitted with the necessary attachments between 1 and 29 February 2024.

 In the project, both the purpose of the project, responding to a specific perceived need, and the activities necessary to achieve that purpose, appropriately priced, shall be described.
 If the idea is an investment, its location should be additionally indicated (plot number), which the Gdynia Map Portal helps with.
 When the chosen location is not a city plot, a statement must be included in which the property owner agrees to the development if the project wins.

 The application must be accompanied by a list of signatures of support from the residents of the district for which the project is submitted.
-The list is delivered by the author (in person or by post) to the headquarters of the Social Innovation Lab by 20 February 2023 at the latest.
-The letters of support are accompanied by a GDPR clause, the first part of which is filled in by the author.

 The application may be submitted: